RoughAl/serial-interface-mac/README.md

 To run the unit tests run `make test` within cmake's build directory.

-## Non CMake Build
-When building the library without CMake the **SF_SERIALMAC_INVERTED_LENGTH_RUNTIME_SEL** flag has to be set in order to enable the protocol version runtime configuration.

 # Protocol v1/v2

 Due to backward compatibility reasons the serial mac library v3.0.0 introduces the possibility to set the MAC protocol version at runtime.
-CMake builds both configurable and not-configurable versions of the library.
-The **not-configurable version uses protocol v2**.
-An attempt to set it to protocol v1 will cause the **sf_serialmac_init()** function to fail with a **SF_SERIALMAC_RETURN_UNSUPPORTED_PARAMETER** return value.

 # Usage